Tai Chi class info

 THE FIRST YEAR: Training continues.
 Approximately one

-year of 90 minute classes once per week is usually just enough time
+year of 90 minute classes once per week or about 15 - 18 months of a 1 hour class per week is usually just enough time

 to learn the sequence of movements.
 After that, refinement of the